Frank the Math Tutor... who knows some Spanish

-I got back into tutoring 6 or so years ago purely by accident.
+I got back into tutoring 10 years ago purely by accident.
 I went to pick up my order of Chinese food at a local restaurant and saw a sign in the window requesting a math tutor for the owners' son.
-Over the next year or two I'd meet with him many times a week.
+Over the next two years I'd meet with him many times a week.
 It made me realize how fun and rewarding tutoring can be.
 It's like I'm getting paid to solve crossword puzzles, as that's how math problems feel for me.

 I have experience with every type of student imaginable.
 Some of those I have tutored include students from middle school all the way up to college, and range in age from 12 to 60.
 When I was younger, I even tutored one of my older sisters AND my father in algebra, as neither reached that level in high school.